mazwat/mazwat.github.io/uml-ws.md

 or whether something works as expected.

-## EXERCISE 1
+## Recap and Work Sharing
-### UML Diagrams – Mario Platformer Group Project
+### Mario Platformer Group Project

-For this exercise you should create a comprehensive **UML Class diagram** to document the design of your group project.
-You maybe doing this retrospectively but it gives you an opportunity to reflect on the formal structure you made in developing your game.
+Share your group game and assess how well it meets the criteria.

 ## EXERCISE 2
 ### UML Diagrams for Individual Creative Computing Project